dungbv99/coccoctest/README.md

 - ./main

 command:
-- input: to input path of your file
+- input: to input path of your file and sort
-- output: to print output after sorted file in terminal
-- maxsize: to change max size of input file
+- setmaxmemery: to set max memory you want to use to sort
 - break: to end the program